 The attributes for Loan Pricing had many constraints.
 The PW tests gave good coverage, but with a lot of tests.
 As noted previously, this may be an artifact of the tool used to compute pairwise.
 PW often has fewer tests than BC.
-Generally, the number of tests needed for BC is proportional to the number of partitions, whereas the number of tests needed for PW is only log the number of partitions (Ammann and Offutt 2008; Grindal et al. 2005).
+Generally, the number of tests needed for BC is proportional to the number of partitions, whereas the number of tests needed for PW is only log the number of partitions [2,8].
 To manually determine which PW tests filled the gaps left by BC took very long time.
 Most of the requirements modeling tests were redundant because the same information flow is duplicated for Fixed, ARM, and Balloon loans.
 The requirements model generated 131 tests, many of which were redundant because the same information flow was duplicated for three different kinds of contracts.